egor7/blog-1/csv/csv.md

 $ qcsv '`fips xdesc .csv.read `data.csv'
 ```

-A fantastic feature of the Unix based system is piping.
-You can feed output of a command as input of another command.
+A fantastic feature of the Unix-based system is piping: pass the output from a command as the input to another command.
 CSVKit also follows this principle.
-Once the content of a CSV is converted to a kdb+ table, you probably don't want to leave this place as the power of q offers a convenient data processing environment.
+Once the content of a CSV is converted to a kdb+ table, you probably want to stay in this place as the power of q offers a convenient and powerful data-processing environment.

-In real life, however, it can happen that you need to execute a black box script that accepts the input via STDIN.
+In real life, however, it can happen that you need to execute a black-box script that accepts the input via STDIN.
 Our `qcsv` command can convert a kdb+ table to produce the required output.
 For example, in command below we massage the input CSV via q function `massage` then send the output to command `blackboxcommand`.

 ```bash
 $ qcsv '-1 .h.cd massage .csv.read `data.csv;' | blackboxcommand